pachyderm/docs/content/latest/enterprise/auth/enterprise-server/_index.md

 seriesPart:
 ---

 You can manage your enterprise licensing and identity provider (IdP) integrations through the Enterprise Server.
-A Enterprise Server can have multiple Pachyderm clustered registered to it.
+A Enterprise Server can have multiple MLDM clustered registered to it.